-159. To be more confident that all insurers are resolvable, a strengthening of these arrangements may be needed.
-In August 2012, a consultation by HM Treasury(1) sought views on whether improvements are required to the current insolvency framework for insurers and whether a comprehensive resolution regime with stabilisation powers, as is currently available for banks, is required also for systemically important insurers.
-In response to the consultation, HM Treasury has said that it will consider how best to implement changes if appropriate, and will continue to pay close attention to developments in Europe and to other international work when considering the merits of UK action.(2) Having regard to HM Treasury's overall policy on resolution, the PRA and the Bank will continue to pursue both domestic and international work in this area.
+171. To be more confident that all insurers are resolvable, a strengthening of these arrangements may be needed.
+In August 2012, a consultation by HM Treasury sought views on whether improvements are required to the current insolvency framework for insurers and whether a comprehensive resolution regime with stabilisation powers, as is currently available for banks, is required also for systemically important insurers.26 In response to the consultation, HM Treasury stated that it would consider how best to implement changes if appropriate, and would continue to pay close attention to developments in Europe and to other international work when considering the merits of UK action.27 Having regard to HM Treasury's overall policy on resolution, the PRA and the Bank will continue to pursue both domestic and international work in this area.

-160. Internationally, the United Kingdom, along with other G20 members, has signed up to the FSB's Key Attributes of Effective Resolution Regimes for Financial Institutions.(3) So where firms are systemically important, the applicable resolution arrangements should meet these standards.
+172. Internationally, the United Kingdom, along with other G20 members, has signed up to the FSB's Key Attributes of Effective Resolution Regimes for Financial Institutions.28 So where firms are systemically important, the applicable resolution arrangements should meet these standards.
 Where appropriate, this will include the establishment of crisis management groups, the development of recovery and resolutions plans and the assessment of an insurer's resolvability.
-In addition, the PRA actively supports the work of the IAIS on Global Systemically Important Insurers (G-SIIs), and it is continuing to work with the European Commission on non-bank resolution in the European Union.(4)
+In addition, the PRA actively supports the work of the IAIS on global systemically important insurers (G-SIIs), and it is continuing to work with the European Commission on non-bank resolution in the European Union.29